profmaad/librabbitmq-objc/README.md

 ## Usage

- * Establish a connection the server using `AMQPConnection`
+ * Establish a connection to the server using `AMQPConnection`
  * Open a communication channel using `AMQPConnection - (AMQPChannel*)openChannel`
  * Create queues using `AMQPQueue` or exchanges using `AMQPExchange`
  * Connect queues to exchanges using `AMQPQueue`: